nodejitsu/handbook/chapters/platform_features.md

 ## Environment Variable Management

 Nodejitsu allows users to modify the environment variables exposed to their apps using jitsu and our other tools.
-When an enviroment variable is changed it is necessary restart your app for it to take effect.
+When an environment variable is changed it is necessary restart your app for it to take effect.

 Available commands are `list`, `get`, `set`, `delete`, and `clear`.

-`jitsu env list` will list any and all enviroment variables in an apps current working directory (Note: the app needs to have been deployed before the enviroment variables can be accessed).
+`jitsu env list` will list any and all environment variables in an apps current working directory (Note: the app needs to have been deployed before the environment variables can be accessed).
-`jitsu env list <myapp>` will list any and all enviroment variables related to `<myapp>` in an account.
+`jitsu env list <myapp>` will list any and all environment variables related to `<myapp>` in an account.
-`jitsu env get <key>` will display the apps key enviroment variable `<value>`.
+`jitsu env get <key>` will display the apps key environment variable `<value>`.
-`jitsu env set <key> <value>` will set the apps `<key>` enviroment variable to `<value>`.
+`jitsu env set <key> <value>` will set the apps `<key>` environment variable to `<value>`.
-`jitsu env get <key>` will delete the apps `<key>` enviroment variable.
+`jitsu env get <key>` will delete the apps `<key>` environment variable.
-`jitsu env clear` will delete all of the apps enviroment variables after a prompt.
+`jitsu env clear` will delete all of the apps environment variables after a prompt.

 An Example: